 Mentoring by older students is a critical part of ensuring success.
 They tutor, advise, and watch over the younger ones.
 In addition, one 12th grader is chosen as “Head Student” and is tasked with overseeing the well-being of every student and reports concerns to the Project Coordinator.
 This is a difficult time for the newer students, as they come into a very unfamiliar situation and often have difficulty acclimating.

 WISE scholarship students who graduate from secondary school are eligible to continue their education in college or vocational school, depending on their abilities and desires.
 Our students are expected to obtain financial aid that may be dispensed by the government, and WISE will cover any shortfall in tuition and living expenses.

-In 2018, we have 9 students in Zambian colleges and universities, studying pre-medicine, engineering, pharmacy, and education.
+In 2022, we will have more than 40 students in Zambian colleges and universities, studying pre-medicine, engineering, pharmacy, and education.
 2019 numbers are expected to be more than double, with nursing, agriculture and other majors added to chosen fields of study.

 WISE is committed to growing our education model, which is now proven to work.
 Our program is becoming more sustainable every year with the support of our graduates and the local Kaoma WISE Trust Board.

 A secondary school scholarship costs, on average, $600 per year per student.
 This includes not only tuition, but room and board, basic supplies distributed at the start of each term, and transportation to and from their homes to the nearest secondary school.